SujithBonthala/Examination-Management-System/README.md

 Branches used in the examination system - Computer Science and Engineering, Electronics and Communication Engineering, Mechanical Engineering, Electrical and Electronics Engineering, Civil Engineering, Biotechnology Engineering.

-Course Details taken from PES University Course Info.
+Course Details taken from PES University(Bangalore, India) Course Info.